 Note: The government of Honduras requires proof of yellow fever vaccination only if a traveler is arriving from a country with risk of yellow fever, which is important to know if you are coming from Colombia or Venezuela.

-How to Travel in Honduras
+How to Get Around Honduras

 The cheapest way to travel in Honduras is by chicken bus.
 Chicken buses are not nearly as cheap as they should be!
 Skyrocketing fuel prices in Honduras have created a surge in transportation prices.
 Still, chicken buses are the cheapest option.